-Finally the OpenStudio-ERI repo can be cloned, using the latest release.
+Then grab the latest OpenStudio-ERI release.

 7.2 Desktop Applications

 The OpenStudio-ERI workflow can also be packaged into a third-party software installer for distribution to desktop users.

 First, OpenStudio must be bundled - only the EnergyPlus and Command Line Interface (CLI) components are required.
 Either the OpenStudio setup file can be automatically run as part of your install, or the OpenStudio application can be installed to a local computer and its contents can be re-bundled in your installer (there are no external dependencies required).
 The only required OpenStudio contents are the openstudio/bin and openstudio/ EnergyPlus directories.